Sarcófago: Hate (1994–1996)

 Every douchebag around is wearing long hair, Nirvana and Pearl Jam T-shirts, etc. We have nothing against these bands, but we have against jumping the bandwagon.
 It's not right when it becomes a trend, because massification dumbs people down.

-In late 1995, Sarcófago released the Decade of Decay compilation which, amongst other things, featured demo versions of their early songs and rare backstage photographs.
-The band described the CD as a "gift" to their fans.
+In late 1995, Sarcófago released the Decade of Decay compilation, which featured demo versions of their early songs and rare backstage photographs.
+The band described the CD as a "gift" to fans.

 The Worst (1996–2000)

-Sarcófago's fourth and final album, The Worst (1996), sees the band slowing down in relation to the speed-oriented Hate, and having a better grasp of drum programming.
-Minelli and Lamounier saw this record as a "summation" of their career.
+Sarcófago's fourth and final album, The Worst (1996), had the band slowing down relative to the speed-oriented Hate, and featured a better grasp of drum programming.
+Minelli and Lamounier considered this record a "summation" of their career.

-With the turn of the millennium came the Crust EP, Sarcófago's swansong release.
-It was meant to be a preview of an upcoming album, but the band's core duo parted ways before commencing its recording.
+The 2000 EP Crust was Sarcófago's final release.
+It was meant to be a preview of an upcoming album, but the band's core duo parted ways before recording.

 Sarcófago Tribute tour (2006–2009)

-In celebration of the 20th anniversary of the Warfare Noise split album, Cogumelo Records and Gerald Incubus organized a comeback show with Sarcófago in Belo Horizonte.
-Along with Minelli, the line-up for that event was Fábio Jhasko on guitars, Manu Joker and old-time friend Juarez "Tibanha" on vocals.
-That performance was recorded and there are plans to release it in DVD format.
-Lamounier opted not to join this "Sarcófago Tribute" band for the lack in desire to play professionally.
-However, Wagner still pursues his musical interests — he plays in the crust punk band Commando Kaos.
+To celebrate the 20th anniversary of the Warfare Noise split album, Cogumelo Records and Gerald Incubus organized a comeback show with Sarcófago in Belo Horizonte.
+Along with Minelli, the line-up for that event was Fábio Jhasko on guitars, Manu Joker, and Juarez "Tibanha" on vocals.
+That performance was recorded and there were plans to release it on DVD.
+Lamounier opted out of this "Sarcófago Tribute", lacking desire to play professionally.
+However, Lamounier still pursues musical interests, playing in the crust punk band Commando Kaos.

-In October 2007, Sarcófago flew to Santiago, Chile to play in the Black Shadows Festival, alongside death metal pioneers Possessed.
+In October 2007, Sarcófago flew to Santiago, Chile to play in the Black Shadows Festival, alongside Possessed.

-In March 2009, Wagner supposedly announced that Sarcófago would reunite, and their tour itinerary would include appearances at the Wacken Open Air and Hole in the Sky festivals, as well as dates in London, New York, Los Angeles and Tokyo.
+In March 2009, Lamounier supposedly announced a Sarcófago reunion and a tour that would include appearances at the Wacken Open Air and Hole in the Sky festivals, as well as dates in London, New York, Los Angeles and Tokyo.
 He stated it would be the original I.N.R.I. line-up, but that this would be the only tour they would be doing and there would be no new material.
-A couple of days later, Lamounier himself wrote to the music press exposing this news report as a hoax.
+A couple of days later, Lamounier exposed this news report as a hoax.

+Gerard Minelli & The Laws playing Sarcòfago (2026)

+In 2026, bassist Gerard Minelli, along with the band The Laws (consisting of Pedro Nicolsky, Igor Podrão, César Pessoa, and Morto) and guest drummer Armando Sampaio, played several concerts in Europe and Latin America as Sarcòfago, where, according to booking agency Killtown Bookings, they primarily performed material from Satanic Lust, Warfare Noise, I.N.R.I., and Rotting.